Premier - Local Physiotherapist

 • Serious and Non serious Headaches In Children

 You are correct that when children complain of recurrent headaches, the most common diagnoses are tension headaches and migraines.
 These types of headaches are typically benign and not indicative of a more serious underlying condition.
-However, it is essential to consider other possibilities and rule out potential causes, including rare cases such as brain tumors.
-While brain tumors are rare in children, they should be considered when evaluating persistent or severe headaches, especially if there are associated neurological symptoms or signs.

 There are certainly red flags that go along with the diagnosis of a brain tumor.
 The child with a brain tumor is very unusual.
-There are important symptoms that if present, you need to make sure that your physician knows about.

 Premier - Local Massage Therapist